-The National Safety Council (NSC) states that riders wore helmets about 65% during 2021.
+The National Safety Council (NSC) states that riders wore helmets for about 65% of 2021.
 However, this figure was still lower than the previous year.
 In 2020, about 70% of motorcycle riders were wearing helmets.

 While Illinois does not require you to wear a helmet, it is indeed important – not only to your safety but to you financially.
-Whether you file a personal injury claim or receive an insurance settlement, you’ll be asked if you were wearing a helmet.
+Whether you file a personal injury claim or receive an insurance settlement, you’ll be asked if you wear a helmet.

 Motorcycle accident claims are based heavily on the concept of negligence.
 If you’re involved in an accident, your personal injury lawyer must prove that the other party was responsible for the accident.
 Otherwise, you’ll find little you can do to claim-related damages.

 Ironically, Illinois is lax about driving without a helmet.
 In the past, most states did have a universal helmet law – Illinois included.
-However, by the 1970s the Department of Transpiration no longer could create financial penalties for states without these laws.
+However, by the 1970s, the Department of Transpiration could no longer create financial penalties for states without these laws.
 As the fines stopped, the laws disappeared too.
 It is not required, by law, that you wear head protection when riding a motorcycle.
-While it is certainly recommended, it is not something that the Prairie State mandates legally.
+While it is certainly recommended, it is not legally something the Prairie State mandates.
 Nevertheless, if you file a personal injury lawsuit and you do not wear a helmet, it can still reduce your settlement.

 While you don’t have to wear a helmet, you are legally required to wear protective eye gear if your motorcycle does not feature a windshield.
 Also, if you wear a helmet, you’re allowed to have internal speakers.
-Even with this law in place, you’ll still be considered negligent in a personal injury claim.
+Even with this law, you’ll still be considered negligent in a personal injury claim.

 For instance, if your PI settlement is $80,000 and you’re found to be 40% negligent, you’ll only receive $48,000.
 That’s why it’s always important to speak to a personal injury attorney before you talk to your insurance company or the other party’s insurer.
-Insurance companies are in the business to make money.
-Their goal is not to pay out sizable claims for medical bills or pain and suffering.
+Insurance companies are in the business of making money.
+They aim not to pay out sizable claims for medical bills or pain and suffering.

-In a motorcycle accident in Chicago, there are no laws mandating you wear a helmet.
+In a motorcycle accident in Chicago, no laws mandate you to wear a helmet.
 While you might assume exercising your right protects you from being put to blame for your injuries, you would be wrong.
-Even if there is no requirement, motorcycle helmets can save a life and prevent serious traumatic brain injuries (TBIs).
-Therefore, when you choose to not wear one, the defense will be quick to argue that your choice had caused your injuries and the losses you suffered.
+Even if there is no requirement, motorcycle helmets can save lives and prevent serious traumatic brain injuries (TBIs).
+Therefore, when you choose not to wear one, the defense will quickly argue that your choice caused your injuries and the losses you suffered.
 The result?
 Their client may not have to pay for those injuries.

-A motorcycle rider in an accident needs to consider the law, but also how that lack of helmet played a role in their injuries and the compensation they are requesting.
+A motorcycle rider in an accident must consider the law and how that lack of helmet played a role in their injuries and the compensation they requested.

 The more serious the injury, the more scrutiny you will receive.
-For example, you have lacerations and a few broken bones, but these are injuries you recover from quickly.
+For example, you have lacerations and a few broken bones but quickly recover from these injuries.
 You have a long-term disability now because of the injury to your head.
 You did not wear a helmet; therefore, the defense will argue that they are responsible for the other injuries, but the long-term complications you suffer from your TBI are not their client’s fault – and the court might agree with them.

-On the other hand, if you were to suffer a minor concussion, and your most serious injury was damage to your spinal cord, then you could receive compensation despite your not wearing a helmet.
+On the other hand, if you suffered a minor concussion, and your most serious injury was damage to your spinal cord, you could receive compensation despite not wearing a helmet.
 Helmet or not, the injury to your spinal cord would not have been protected by helmet use; therefore, the defense has nothing to argue.

-Comparative negligence is a term you will often hear in these types of cases.
+Comparative negligence is a term you will often hear in these cases.

-To understand how riding without a helmet can affect a personal injury claim, you need to learn more about Illinois’s comparative negligence law.
+You must learn more about Illinois’s comparative negligence law to understand how riding without a helmet can affect a personal injury claim.
 Under this law, more than one person may assume fault in an accident.
-Therefore, you’re allowed to collect damages if you are less than 50% at fault.
+Therefore, you can collect damages if you are less than 50% at fault.
 The settlement is reduced by how much you’re determined to be at fault.

 Illinois uses the pure form of comparative negligence.
-Therefore, you can receive compensation when you are partially at fault for your injuries, but the compensation you receive is reduced by your contribution.
+Therefore, you can receive compensation when you are partially at fault for your injuries, but your contribution reduces your compensation.
 So, you may receive compensation even if you did not wear a helmet, but the jury would decide how much of your negligence contributed to the injuries.

-Comparative fault or negligence is what determines who is at fault for an accident and who should pay for what portion of that fault.
-It determines how the settlement and fault is divided.
+Comparative fault or negligence determines who is at fault for an accident and who should pay for what portion of that fault.
+It determines how the settlement and fault are divided.
 Some states will bar you from seeking compensation if you are slightly at fault, but Illinois is not one of them.

-Using the new modified comparative negligence, your damages are simply reduced by the amount of fault you have contributed.
+Using the newly modified comparative negligence, your damages are simply reduced by the amount of fault you have contributed.
 For example, the driver was speeding and texting.
-You were obeying the rules of the road but failed to wear a helmet.
-The driver’s negligence obviously caused the accident, but your negligent choice to not wear a helmet contributed to the core of your brain injuries.
-Therefore, the jury decides that the driver is 80 percent at-fault for the collision, and you are 20 percent at-fault for the rest.
+You obeyed the rules of the road but failed to wear a helmet.
+The driver’s negligence obviously caused the accident, but your negligent choice not to wear a helmet contributed to the core of your brain injuries.
+Therefore, the jury decides that the driver is 80 percent at-fault for the collision, and you are 20 percent at fault for the rest.